eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 .. note::

-    In the actual version only 256 different ids are allowed.
+    In the current version of the |ddsrouter| only ids in the range 0 to 256 are allowed.
-    In future releases it would be implemented to allow further ids.
+    In future releases it would be implemented to allow a wider range of ids.

 ROS Discovery Server GuidPrefix
 -------------------------------

-There is a specific GuidPrefix for ROS2 executions, so it could be used using Fast DDS CLI and ROS2 ``ROS_DISCOVERY_SERVER`` environment variable (`<https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/ros2/discovery_server/ros2_discovery_server.html>`__).
+There is a specific GuidPrefix for ROS 2 executions, so it could be used using Fast DDS CLI and ROS 2 ``ROS_DISCOVERY_SERVER`` environment variable (`<https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/ros2/discovery_server/ros2_discovery_server.html>`__).

-The ROS2 Discovery Server GuidPrefix is set by default to ``44.53.x.5f.45.50.52.4f.53.49.4d.41`` where ``x`` is the specific id of the Server.
+The ROS 2 Discovery Server GuidPrefix is set by default to ``44.53.<id>.5f.45.50.52.4f.53.49.4d.41`` where ``<id>`` is the specific id of the Server.
 This GuidPrefix also allow an ``id``` value to specify which id is used in the GuidPrefix.
 Default value for ``id`` is ``0``.